MC Stan

-Altaf Sheikh (born 30 August 1999), known professionally as MC STAN (stylized as MC ST∆N), is an Indian rapper, lyricist, music producer, and composer.
-He is known for his work in the Hindi hip-hop and trap music scene.
-In 2023, he won the reality television show Bigg Boss 16.
+Altaf Tadavi (born 30 August 1999), known professionally as MC STAN (stylized as MC ST∆N), is an Indian rapper, lyricist, music producer, and composer who was the winner of Bigg Boss 16 in 2023.
+He is known for his work in the desi hip-hop and trap music scene.

 Early life

 Altaf Tadavi was born on 30 August 1999 in Pune, Maharashtra, India.
 He was raised in a low-income household and developed an interest in music during his adolescence.
 Initially influenced by qawwali, he later shifted his focus to rap and hip-hop, drawing inspiration from international rap artists as well as the emerging Indian hip-hop scene.
+He modeled his stage name as a tribute to the song "Stan" by American rapper Eminem.

 Career

-MC Stan began his music career in 2018 with the release of the track "Wata," which attracted attention for its lyrical content and street-focused themes.
+MC Stan began his music career in 2018 with the release of the track "Wata", which attracted attention for its lyrical content and street-focused themes.
 His music incorporates Hindi, Marathi, and urban slang, and often addresses themes such as social issues and personal experiences.
+Stan dissed fellow Mumbai rappers Emiway Bantai and Divine on the track "Samajh Meri Baat Ko", soon after which his YouTube channel was taken down.
+He also received attention for his diss track, "Khuja Mat", which was allegedly a response to Emiway's track "Samajh Mein Aaya Kya".
+Stan released the track, "Astaghfirullah" in 2019, which focused on "his struggle for a better life, and seeking God’s forgiveness for his wrongdoings".

+Stan released his debut album, Tadipaar, in 2020, which offered a powerful narrative of his life in Tadiwala Road, delving into his daily struggles, poverty, gang affiliations and his legal issues.

+In 2021, he also appeared on fellow rap duo Seedhe Maut's mixtape न, on the song "Nanchaku" which received widespread media attention for its prowess in lyricism and delivery.

-Stan released his debut album, Tadipaar, in 2020, followed by Insaan in 2022, which was noted for its production style and introspective lyrics.
+Stan released his sophomore album, Insaan, in 2022, which was noted for its production style and introspective lyrics.
+The album featured only two guest appearances, from rappers Ikka and Raftaar.
+In 2022–2023, MC Stan participated in the sixteenth season of the reality television show Bigg Boss and was declared the winner.

 On 16 March 2024, his official YouTube channel was hacked, leading to temporary disruption in his online presence.

-Bigg Boss 16

-In 2022–2023, MC Stan participated in the sixteenth season of the reality television show Bigg Boss 16 and was declared the winner.
+In the same year, he appeared on the albums Monopoly Moves by King, Ek Tha Raja by Badshah and Only Love Gets Reply by Ikka as a guest feature.

+Since 2024, he has been teasing his upcoming album, titled Mehfeel, while dropping tracks like "Kider Manzil", "911 Porsche", "Meri Zindagi Rap Se Pan Deep Hai", and "Numb".
+He was featured in Rolling Stone India's first edition of the "Future of Music" list in 2024.

 International collaborations

-In 2023, Stan appeared on a Times Square billboard in New York City as part of a promotional campaign for "Haath Varthi," a collaboration with American music producer KSHMR.
-The track was included in KSHMR's album KARAM and received widespread attention online.
+In 2023, Stan appeared on a Times Square billboard in New York City as part of a promotional campaign for "Haath Varthi", a collaboration with American music producer KSHMR.
+The track was included in KSHMR's album Karam and received widespread attention online.